jbasoo/jamesbasoo/content/blog/frameworks-love-plea.md

 https://www.w3.org/People/howcome/p/cascade.html // https://dev.to/tomhodgins/reflections-on-the-first-css-stylesheet-33c
 https://mxb.dev/blog/buildless/
 https://front-end.social/@kizu/113172389997366942
+https://lea.verou.me/blog/2024/wcs-vs-frameworks/
+https://www.abeautifulsite.net/posts/web-components-are-not-the-future-they-re-the-present/
-"As Cory said, “Frameworks are a testbed for new ideas that may or may not work out.”." https://lea.verou.me/blog/2024/wcs-vs-frameworks/ https://www.abeautifulsite.net/posts/web-components-are-not-the-future-they-re-the-present/
+"Frameworks are a testbed for new ideas that may or may not work out.
+We all need to be OK with that.
+Even framework authors.
+Especially framework authors.
+More importantly, we all need to stop being salty when our way isn’t what makes it into the browser."